NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 ```
 Shift+Q
 ```

-Close monitor window and exit the tool.
-Then you might want to set `power_state` to Off in the node to completely stop the tool and clear RAM usage.
+Closes monitor window and exit the tool (and it´s Windows/Pygame process).
+Not technically necessary to set `power_state` to Off unless you want to continue doing stuff in ComfyUI running promps and not want them to trigger PVM to re-open
+Also you need `power_state` before you change to a different physical display.

 ---

-## Advanced Notes: For Technical Directors, Pipeline Managers and Developers
+## Advanced Notes: For Technical Directors, Pipeline Managers, Developers and Coders in general.

 ### Pipeline Integration